Peter King's Monday Morning QB: On Browns, Draft

 I

-The NFL numbers of the first-round quarterbacks:
+The jersey numbers of the first-round quarterbacks:

 No. 3: Josh Rosen, Arizona